 Treating Parasites In Fish

 There are many treatments available from local fish stores, such as a salt treatment that would be recommended for many parasites and will often cure Ich.
-Aquarium salt can be purchased at most pet shops, however, rock salt or kosher salt is also suitable, but you must follow instructions closely when adding any foreign chemical to your tank.
+While aquarium salt can be purchased at most pet shops, rock salt or kosher salt is also suitable, but you must follow instructions closely when adding any foreign chemical to your tank.